aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/activation_memory_reduction.rst

 ========================

 The total required memory in the above equation can still be high as we increase the sequence length and hidden size.
 We would have to keep increasing the tensor-parallel degree to accommodate this requirement.
-Increasing the tensor-paralllel degree might soon start producing diminishing returns as the model would start becoming bandwidth bottlenecked because of the extra collective communication operations. `Activation recomputation <https://arxiv.org/abs/1604.06174>`__ can help to alleviate this problem.
+Increasing the tensor-parallel degree might soon start producing diminishing returns as the model would start becoming bandwidth bottlenecked because of the extra collective communication operations. `Activation recomputation <https://arxiv.org/abs/1604.06174>`__ can help to alleviate this problem.
 In this method, we recompute a part of the forward pass during the backward pass, thereby avoiding the need to save the activations during the forward pass.
 Activation recomputation is a trade-off between duplicate computation vs memory.
 It allows you to save on memory at the cost of extra recompute.
-This trade-off becomes valuable when we can fit largers models at the expense of recomputing forward pass activations.
+This trade-off becomes valuable when we can fit larger models at the expense of recomputing forward pass activations.

 Ideally one can recompute the entire forward pass, there by resulting in an activation memory of `2sbh` per transformer layer.